Lightning-AI/pytorch-lightning/docs/source-pytorch/tuning/profiler_advanced.rst

 ************************************

 Simple and advanced profilers are compatible with HPU.
 Please refer to :ref:`this profiler document <profiler_basic>` for more information on how to use them.
 Note that these profilers will not profile the HPU activity.
-Please use HPUProfiler instead.
+To profile HPU operations, please use :class:`~pytorch_lightning.profilers.hpu.HPUProfiler` instead.